Company Reg. No. 23002/059/060

 • Porter fees: USD 25–40 per day

-• Engaging a guide/porter through a reputable agency ensures fair treatment and improves trekking quality.
+• Engaging a guide/porter through a reputable agency provides fair treatment and improves the quality of the trek.

 Gear and Equipment Costs

-The right gear is essential for safety and comfort:
+The right gear is vital for safety and comfort:

 • Backpack, hiking boots, warm clothing layers, sleeping bag, down jacket